Hugh Newell Jacobsen: Career

 Jacobsen was widely known for his modern pavilion-based residences—composed of simple, gabled forms, rectangular in plan.
 Unlike other second-generation Modernist architects who revisited the iconic European houses of the 1920s or the American shingle style of the nineteenth century, Jacobsen drew inspiration from the vernacular architecture of the American homestead.
 His large but intimately scaled pavilions recall the barns, detached kitchens, and smokehouses—the outbuildings—of rural America.

 Jacobsen designed Jacqueline Kennedy Onassis' home in Martha's Vineyard, which was completed in 1981.
 There was initially public outcry over concerns that his modern design would contrast jarringly with the adjacent historic cottages.
 However, the design was ultimately subtle, more akin to "New England saltbox than brutalist concrete fantasy".
 He was also commissioned by Meryl Streep, James Garner, and Rachel Lambert Mellon, among others.

 Other well known works of Jacobsen include his addition under the West Terrace of the United States Capitol, as well as the restoration of the Renwick Gallery and Arts and Industries Building, all in Washington, D.C.
 He also refurbished the Hôtel de Talleyrand section of the U.S. Embassy in Paris and Spaso House in Moscow.
 He designed structures for universities such as Georgetown University, the University of Maryland (his alma mater), University of Michigan, and University of Oklahoma.

 Jacobsen was elected into the National Academy of Design in 1988, first as an Associate member, before becoming a full Academician four years later.
 He was one of a small number of architects chosen in 1998 to participate in designed the Dream House series.
 This was promotion by Life magazine where famed architects designed homes, and plans were made publicly available.
 He ended up selling over 900,000 plans, and the houses built from them were constructed in countries such as Argentina, South Korea, and the United Kingdom.

 Personal life

 Jacobsen was married to Ruth "Robin" Kearney until her death in 2010.
 Together, they had three children: John, Matthew, and Simon.
 He had dyslexia.

 Jacobsen died on March 4, 2021, aged 91, at an assisted living facility in Front Royal, Virginia.
+Jacobsen's ashes were interred under a mirrored-clad mausoleum on his son's farm in Virginia.